microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

   ![Model metrics tab showing various model performance metrics and charts.](media/automl-08.png "Model Metrics")

-  > Note: You have the option to deploy the trained model pipeline to either Azure Container Instance or Azure Kubernetes Service directly from the Azure ML Studio.
+  > **Note**: You have the option to deploy the trained model pipeline to either Azure Container Instance or Azure Kubernetes Service directly from the Azure ML Studio.

 ## Exercise 4: Completing the solution